I’ve finally picked up a Tunisian Crochet Hook (aka Afghan Hook) and tried my hand at the basic Tunisian stitch by making a cozy!

 Iron on Patch Embellishment if desired.

-This pattern will be worked in rows and joined once the desired lenght is achieved to fit around a cup of your choice.
+The Tunisian Crochet Cozy pattern will be worked in rows and joined once you have the desired length to fit around a cup of your choice.

 Place slip knot onto hook and chain 10 for these practice instructions.
 (For the cup cozy chain 35 or amount that fits around the cup.)

 Continue to work the Return and Forward rows to create the basic Tunisian fabric of desired height.
-For a cup cozy makes it the circumference of your cup.
 End on a Return Row and go to the next step.

-What do you think of the basic Tunisian stitch?
+What do you think of the basic Tunisian Crochet Stitch?
 Love it or no?